molecula/documentation/quick-start-guide/_posts/2022-01-31-enterprise.md

 Ensure this folder is in your path variable by, running ```echo $PATH``` in the command line and confirming ```/usr/local/bin/``` is there.
 If it's not, run ```export PATH=$PATH:/usr/local/bin``` to append it to your path variable.

 Next, configure the FeatureBase server by creating and running the configuration file.
+Go to [FeatureBase Configuration](/setting-up-featurebase/enterprise/featurebase-configuration) for more on configuring FeatureBase.

 ```
 sudo touch /etc/featurebase.conf